A Street Cat Named Bob (film): Plot

 One day, while busking, James gets into an argument with a thug causing the crowd to get in a brawl with the man and James getting arrested for it.
 Although found innocent, he is prohibited from busking for six months.
 At the pharmacy where he is waiting to receive his methadone, Betty notices James; they argue and go their separate ways.
 Later, James visits the offices of The Big Issue to make some more money for him and Bob.
 He regains his popularity with tourists by selling The Big Issue.

 After being accused of illegally selling magazines on another vendor's patch, James and Bob are banned for a whole month.
 After going back in business James gets into an argument with a rude woman trying to buy Bob off him, losing Bob in the scuffle.
 Bob does not return for a few days, leaving James devastated.
 After Bob returns, James feels he is ready to come off the methadone.

-After a week of gruelling withdrawal symptoms, James awakes clean and healthy.
+After a week of gruelling withdrawal symptoms (with Bob by his side through the whole ordeal), James awakes clean and healthy.
 He goes to visit Betty, who is in the middle of moving and living a life meant for her to live.
 James and Betty end on a good note.
 A journalist, Mary, requests to write a book about James and Bob after his Internet and media popularity, and James agrees.

 James then fixes up his relationship with his father Jack, and his life turns around for the better.
 Later, at a book signing, James is celebrated by Val, his father, and a visiting Betty.
 James and Betty remain supportive friends as James and Bob continue on their journey together.